Rape: Infections

-The presence of a sexually contracted infection can not be confirmed after rape because it cannot be detected until 72 hours afterwards.
+The presence of a sexually contracted infection can not be confirmed immediately after rape because it cannot be detected until 72 hours afterwards.

 The person who was raped may already have a sexually transmitted infection and if diagnosed, it is treated.
-Prophylactic antibiotic treatment for vaginitis, gonorrhea, trichomoniasis and chlamydia may be performed.
+Prophylactic antibiotic treatment for vaginitis, gonorrhea, trichomoniasis and chlamydia may be performed and antiviral prophylaxis against HIV can be offered.
 Chlamydial and gonococcal infections in women are of particular concern due to the possibility of ascending infection.
 Immunization against hepatitis B is often considered.
 After prophylactic treatment is initiated, further testing is done to determine what other treatments may be necessary for other infections transmitted during the assault.
 These are: